aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-preparation.md

 Three roles are needed to be able to create the EKS Anywhere cluster:

-1. **Create a global custom role**: For example, you could name this EKS Anywhere Global.
+1. **Create a global custom role**: For example, you could name this: EKSAGlobalRole.
    Define it for the user on the vCenter domain level and its children objects.
    Create this role with the following privileges:
    ```